r2d2m/unity-urp-pixelized-template/README.md

 use this repo as a quickstart for making an isometric pixelized 3d game.

-## universal rendering pipeline
+## universal render pipeline

-the project depends on the universal rendering pipeline designed by Unity.
+the project depends on the universal render pipeline designed by Unity.

 ### resources
 - https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@7.1/manual/index.html